himanshuRepo/Darknet-Installation-on-GPU-Desktop/README.md

 PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/lib/pkgconfig
 export PKG_CONFIG_PATH
 ```
-> Save and Exit the file and run the following command.
+> Save and close the .bashrc file and run the following command.
 ```
 source ~/.bashrc
 ```
-> You can verify that the path is added or not by executing the following command on terminal:
+> Verifying whether the path is added or not by executing the following command on terminal:
 ```
 echo $PKG_CONFIG_PATH
 ```